 Main Volunteer Activities: Volunteers work with the local staff, assisting them with feeding, cleaning, walking, and playing with and socialising the animals.
 Volunteers can also get involved with neutering, de-worming and animal welfare campaigns that may be taking place during your stay.

 Hours: Volunteers usually work Mon-Fri for 4-5 hours per day in the mornings.

 Duration: Volunteer placements are year-round for 1 to 12 weeks.

-Animal Welfare in Cambodia
+Animal Rights in Cambodia

 How the Project is Helping

-Why the project need volunteers
+Why the project needs volunteers

 Any visitor to Cambodia will tell you that there are a lot of stray cats and dogs on the streets, and without education and improved care the problem will only continue to get worse.
 The Cambodia cat and dog rescue project is working to improve this problem.
 Having volunteers to help at the project allows more time to be given to interacting with and socialising the animals which plays a vital role in helping the animals trust humans again; making it more likely they will be able to be adopted into their forever homes.
 Having volunteers to help with the general feeding and care also frees up the local staff’s time to focus on the animals needing more serious care or treatment.

-Additionally, as the project receives no funding from the government, the Cambodia cat and dog rescue relies on volunteer support, private donations and grants in order to fund their important work.
+Additionally, as the project receives no funding from the government, the Cambodia cat and dog rescue relies on volunteer support, private donations, and grants in order to fund their important work.
 Long after volunteers have left, the project can continue paying wages, providing care and treatment to the cats and dogs who need it.